nickkunz/treeforestboost/README.md

 <h4> Data Types </h4>

 Recall that the 'tree( )' function in R only takes numeric and factor data types as inputs.
 Therefore, we transform any and all character features in the data frame into factors.
 One way to achieve this is to utilize the 'as.factor( )' to manually transform the data type for each feature in the data frame.
 However, we know that as a default, R treats all features containing character strings as factors unless specified otherwise.
 We utilize this aspect of the programming language in this example to quickly convert all features containing character strings to factors by with the 'unclass( )' function and returning the result to the original data frame.
-After, we confirm that the data types have been converted correctly. <br><br>
+After, we confirm that the data types have been converted correctly.

 ```{r}
 ## convert data types